Updated July 24, 2024.

 You can dry your puffer coats in the dryer, too.
 Besides being way more efficient than air-drying, the dryer is actually better for your these types of garments since it helps evenly re-distribute the down material.
 Just keep it on a low or gentle cycle.

-To help fluff up your coats, add a couple wool dryer balls to your load.
+To help fluff up your coats, add a couple of wool dryer balls to your load.
 Dryer balls are an easy, eco-friendly alternative to fabric softeners and dryer sheets — they soften and fluff your clothes, reduce wrinkling, and speed up the drying process.

 If you’re in a pinch, clean tennis balls are also great fluffing tools.

-Free Bonus: Check out these five insanely easy (and ridiculously effective) cleaning hacks
+Learn More: Check out these five insanely easy (and ridiculously effective) cleaning hacks

 Wool Coats